paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 We can see now that the first `invoke_signed` call transfers the tokens from the temp X token account to Bob's main X token account.
 The second one _closes_ the account.
 What does this mean?
 Recall that accounts are required to have a minimum balance to be rent exempt.
 Wouldn't it be nice if we could recover that balance when we no longer need an account?
 Turns out, we can and it's as simple as transferring the balance to a different account.

-> If an account has no balance left, it will be purged from memory by the runtime after the instruction (you can see this when going navigating to an account that has been closed in the explorer)
+> If an account has no balance left, it will be purged from memory by the runtime after the transaction (you can see this when going navigating to an account that has been closed in the explorer)

 Now we can see why we had to check whether the escrow state account was rent-exempt.
 If we had't and Alice were to pass in a non-rent-exempt account, the account balance might go to zero before Bob takes the trade.
 With the account gone, Alice would have no way to recover her tokens.